iretes/one-a-day/data/md/august_12.md

 > *3rd century BC: Archimedes discovers the sum/difference identity for trigonometric functions in the form of the "Theorem of Broken Chords".*

 <button class="btn btn-success"
-onclick=" window.open('http://www.google.com/search?q=3rd century BC: Archimedes discovers the sum/difference identity for trigonometric functions in the form of the "Theorem of Broken Chords".','_blank')">
+onclick=" window.open('http://www.google.com/search?q=3rd century BC: Archimedes discovers the sum/difference identity for trigonometric functions in the form of the Theorem of Broken Chords.','_blank')">
 Search on Google
 </button>